Have been granted permanent right of residence

 Booking an appointment

-If you filled in and sent your application electronically and booked your appointment electronically, you can now log in to book a new appointment.
+If you filled in and sent your application online and booked your appointment online, you can now log in to book a new appointment.

 What happens when you go to the police?